 - Technical assessment of the damage pattern

-- Differentiation of plausible causes (what supports what/what contradicts?)
+- Delimitation of plausible causes (what supports which / rules out which?)

-- Action plan (safety → restoration → prevention)
+- Remedial action plan (safety → restoration → prevention)

 - Fault messages/inverter logs

-- System documents (plan, string plan, component list)
+- System documentation (plan, string plan, component list)

-- Event info (date, weather, grid events, fire department report if available)
+- Event information (date, weather, grid events, fire brigade report if available)

-Many findings change: repairs, dismantling, weather, cleaning.
-The later, the harder a robust assessment becomes.
-That’s why early evidence preservation is often decisive.
+Many findings change over time: repairs, dismantling, weather, cleaning work.
+The later the assessment, the more difficult a substantiated evaluation becomes.
+Early evidence preservation is therefore often decisive.

 FAQ

-For operators, insurers, installers, lawyers and investors—whenever an objective technical assessment is needed.
+Operators, insurers, installers, lawyers and investors – whenever an objective technical assessment is required.

 What documents should I have ready?

-Photos, logs, system documents (plan/string plan), component list, test reports and event info.
+Photos, logs, system documentation (plan/string plan), component list, test protocols and information about the event.

 As early as possible.
-Evidence preservation is time-critical because the condition can change for many reasons.
+Evidence preservation is time-critical because the condition can change due to many factors.

 Email: info@gutachterpv.org